-- 5.1 Harming Threatened Species is an offence under the National Parks and Wildlife Act 1974 and the Fisheries Management Act 1994.
-Activities authorised by, and done in accordance with, a JMA entered into under Part 7 of the Threatened Species Conservation Act 1995 or Part 7A of the Fisheries Management Act 1994 respectively, provide a defence to prosecution for Threatened Species offences. - 5.2 Harming Protected Fauna is an offence under the National Parks and Wildlife Act 1974.
-Activities authorised by, and done in accordance with, a JMA entered into under Part 7 of the Threatened Species Conservation Act 1995 provide a defence to prosecution for Protected Fauna offences. - 5.3 Taking or possessing Protected Fish is an offence under the Fisheries Management Act 1994.
-Activities authorised by, and done in accordance with, a JMA entered into under Part 7A of the Fisheries Management Act 1994 provide a defence to prosecution for Protected Fish offences.
+- 5.1 Harming Threatened Species is an offence under the Biodiversity Conservation Act 2016 and the Fisheries Management Act 1994.
+Activities authorised by, and done in accordance with, a JMA entered into under Part 2, Division 2 of the Biodiversity Conservation Act 2016 or Part 7A of the Fisheries Management Act 1994 respectively, provide a defence to prosecution for Threatened Species offences. - 5.2 Harming Protected Animals is an offence under the Biodiversity Conservation Act 2016.
+Activities authorised by, and done in accordance with, a JMA entered into under Part 2 of the Biodiversity Conservation Act 2016 provide a defence to prosecution for Protected Animal offences. - 5.3 Taking or possessing Protected Fish is an offence under the Fisheries Management Act 1994.
+Activities authorised by, and done in accordance with, a JMA entered into under Part

+7A of the Fisheries Management Act 1994 provide a defence to prosecution for Protected Fish offences.

-- 5.4 Death or injury to marine species following capture in shark control programs on ocean beaches is a key threatening process in the Threatened Species Conservation Act 1995. - 5.5 The current shark meshing program in New South Wales waters is a key threatening process in the Fisheries Management Act 1994. - 5.6 OEH and DPI are required to develop strategies for managing each key threatening process.
-These strategies are set out in Priorities Action Statements prepared under Part 5A of the Threatened Species Conservation Act 1995 and Part 7A of the Fisheries Management Act 1994.
+- 5.4 Death or injury to marine species following capture in shark control programs on ocean beaches is a key threatening process listed in Schedule 4 of the Biodiversity Conservation Act 2016. - 5.5 The current shark meshing program in New South Wales waters is a key threatening process in the Fisheries Management Act 1994. - 5.6 EHG and DPI are required to develop strategies for managing each key threatening process.
+These strategies are set out in Priorities Action Statements prepared under Part 7A of the Fisheries Management Act 1994. - 5.7 Nets set by Contractors are 'fishing gear' as defined in the Fisheries Management (General) Regulation 2019, and for the avoidance of doubt it is an offence under that Regulation to interfere with set fishing gear.